How Much to Charge for Lawn Mowing in 2026: A Pricing Guide for Solo Operators

 Figuring out how much to charge for lawn mowing is one of the first (and most stressful) decisions you'll make as a solo operator.
 Price too low and you're grinding yourself into the ground for pocket change.
 Price too high and the phone stops ringing.

 Here's the good news: there's real data to guide you.
-The national average for a standard mow sits around $44.45 as of March 2026, according to GreenPal's annual pricing report.
-That's up about 1.38% year over year.
+The national average for a standard mow sits at $45.36 as of June 2026, according to GreenPal's transaction data.
+That's up from $44.37 in March, reflecting a seasonal climb as summer demand peaks.
 But averages only tell part of the story.
 Your ideal price depends on yard size, your market, your costs, and what you include in every visit.

 This guide breaks all of that down so you can set prices confidently, not just copy what the guy down the street is charging.